Dunst Opening: 1...Nf6

 Grandmaster Larry Kaufman recommends 1...Nf6, intending to meet 2.e4 with 2...e5 or 2.d4 with 2...d5 (Kaufman 2004).
 Keilhack writes that "1...Nf6 is one of the most unpleasant replies for the 1.Nc3 player.
 Black keeps all options open, he can choose between a central (...d5, possibly followed by ...c5) and an Indian (...g6, ...Bg7) setup. ...
 Among the many possible [second] moves [for White], none really stands out."
 (Keilhack 2005).
 The most straightforward moves for White are 2.d4 and 2.e4, but neither promises White a significant advantage.
 After 2.d4, 2...d5 leads to the Richter–Veresov Attack (3.Bg5) or another type of Queen's Pawn Game such as a Jobava London System, where White, having blocked his c-pawn, has little chance for an advantage (Kaufman 2004).
 After 2.e4, Black can again play 2...d5 with a variation of the Alekhine's Defense; or 2...d6 3.d4 g6 with a Pirc Defense or 3...e5 with a Philidor's Defense.
 The most solid response to 2.e4 is 2...e5, leading to a Vienna Game or, after 3.Nf3 Nc6, to a Four Knights Game—neither of which offers White an appreciable advantage (Kaufman 2004) (de Firmian 2008).
 Keilhack also analyzes a number of offbeat possibilities, including 2.b3, 2.Nf3, 2.f4 (an unusual form of Bird's Opening that Keilhack calls the "Aasum System"), 2.g3, and even the gambit 2.g4?!
 Palliser writes that none of the alternatives to 2.e4 "really convince or should greatly trouble Black over the board" (Palliser 2006).

 1...e5

 This natural move is probably playable, but already a slight inaccuracy as White maintains an opening advantage in all lines.
 It is also particularly dangerous if Black does not know what he is doing, with numerous traps and knight tactics which Black must avoid.
 One of the main lines is 1...e5 2.Nf3 Nc6 3.d4, known as the Napoleon Attack, with poor chances for Black, continued by 3...exd4 4.Nxd4 Nf6 5.Bg5.
 Keilhack writes that this variation "occurs rather often and offers excellent chances for an early knockout" by White and that "only two [moves] (5...Bb4 and 5...Bc5) do not immediately ruin Black's game" (Keilhack 2005).
 (See, e.g., the Dunst–Gresser game given below.)

+The Napoleon Attack often leads to very sharp branching lines in which White, in the early phase of the opening, develops both knights to the 5th rank on the opponent’s half of the board.
+When this setup is achieved, the two white knights stand on light squares separated by a single dark square.
+This geometric pattern resembles two light layers divided by a darker filling, which led to the name Pancake Variation.